Trust Pilot Reviews

 Steel direct burial poles offer the most economical solution while delivering excellent strength characteristics.
 Available in heights from 10 feet to 30 feet with multiple diameter options, steel poles cost significantly less than composite alternatives while providing superior impact resistance.
 The material naturally resists fire, insect damage, and decay, making it suitable for industrial environments where durability matters more than weight considerations.

 Wood poles remain the standard choice for utility-grade projects requiring maximum strength and traditional aesthetics.
-All our pole materials meet AASHTO M111 specifications for structural performance and wind load requirements, ensuring your installation complies with local building codes and engineering standards.
+All our pole materials meet AASHTO M111 specifications for structural performance and wind load requirements when properly specified, helping ensure your installation complies with local building codes and engineering standards.

 Why Choose LED Lighting Supply for Your Direct Burial Project